flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 ![flyPad Fuel Page Refuel](../../assets/flypados3/fuel-refuel.png "flyPad Fuel Page Refuel")

-To set the fuel quantity simply click into the input field and change the value to the desired quantity.
+To set the fuel quantity, simply click into the input field and change the value to the desired quantity.

-If you have loaded a SimBrief flight plan you can import the required fuel directly by pressing the import symbol (cloud with down arrow).
+If you have loaded a SimBrief flight plan, you can import the required fuel directly by pressing the import symbol (cloud with down arrow).

-Press the "play" symbol to start the refuelling process (de-fueling if the new quantity is lower than the current).
+Press the "play" symbol to start the refueling process (defueling if the new quantity is lower than the current).

 ### Realism Settings for Fuel Time